willcl-ark/lnd_grpc/README.md

 Note: Configuration for coins other than bitcoin will require modifying the source code directly.

+## Bitcoin setup

+bitcoind or btcd must be running and be ready to accept rpc connections from lnd.

 ## LND setup
-To begin lnd daemon must be running on the host machine.
+lnd daemon must be running on the host machine.
 This can typically be accomplished in a screen/tmux session.

-If lnd.conf is not configured already to communicate with your bitcoin client, an example lnd daemon startup command for bitcoind connection might look like:
+If lnd.conf is not already configured to communicate with your bitcoin client, an example lnd daemon startup command for bitcoind connection might look like:

 ```
 lnd --bitcoin.active \